Allied Health was first introduced at the Medical College of Georgia in 1937, when

 In January 2013, Georgia Health Sciences University consolidated with Augusta State University to become Augusta University.

 The medical dosimetry program was deactivated in May 2013.

 In November 2013, Dr. Pretlow was named Associate Dean for Academic Affairs.
 Subsequently, Dr. Yoon-Ho Seol was named Interim Chairman of the Department of Medical Laboratory, Imaging and Radiologic Sciences.

 Dr. Abiodun Akinwuntan assumed the role of Associate Dean of Research for the College in 2014.
-Ana Thompson was named Chairwoman of the Department of Dental Hygiene, Dr. Iwama added Interim Chairman of Medical Illustration to his duties, and Dr. Gianluca De Leo was named Chairman of the Departments of Clinical and Environmental Health and of Health Management and Informatics.
+Ana Thompson was named Chairwoman of the Department of Dental Hygiene, Dr. Iwama added Interim Chairman of Medical Illustration to his duties, and Dr. Gianluca De Leo was named Chairman of the Departments of Clinical and Environmental Health and of Health Management and Informatics, now known as the Department of Clinical and Digital Health Sciences.
 Dr. Pavani Rangachari was named Interim Associate Dean for Practice and Community Health.

 In May 2015, Amanda Behr was named Interim Chair of Medical Illustration.
 The Department of Medical Laboratory, Imaging and Radiologic Sciences named Dr. James Burgess as Chairman in January 2016.